 The symptoms start out mild and worsen over time.
 Because of this, it may be difficult for people to recognize the disease, making them feel like it snuck up on them.

 There are three levels of periodontal disease.
-Knowing what the signs and symptoms of each stage are will help our patients in Lewisville, Coppell, and the DFW area know how to recognize when they should seek a dentist’s help.
+Knowing what the signs and symptoms of each stage are will help our patients in Lewisville, Coppell, and the DFW area know how to recognize when they should seek periodontal disease treatment at the dentist’s.

 Stage One: Gingivitis